-They issued a denim variant of the bucket hat, dubbed the "Daisy Mae."
-These hats featured a regular-sized crown with an extended brim, making them ideal for monsoon season.
+They issued a denim variant of the bucket hat, dubbed the “Daisy Mae.”
+These hats featured a regular-sized crown with an extended brim, making them ideal for the monsoon season.

 Around the same time, the Israeli armed forces began using a soft-crowned hat with a wide brim, similar to the Daisy Mae.